Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 <h3> Intrustion Prvention System (IPS) </h3>
 IPS is an active protecting solution for preventing possible malicious activities/patterns, abnormal incidents, and policy violations.
 It is responsible for stopping/preventing/terminating the suspicious event as soon as the detection is preformed.
 Four main types are as follows:
-	Network Intrusion Prevention System (NIPS) - Monitors the traffic flow from various areas of the network.
+	- Network Intrusion Prevention System (NIPS) - Monitors the traffic flow from various areas of the network.
 The aim is to protect the traffic on the entire subnet.
-	Behavior-based Intrusion Prevention System (Network Based Analysis - NBA) -Monitors the traffic flow from various areas of the network.
+	- Behavior-based Intrusion Prevention System (Network Based Analysis - NBA) -Monitors the traffic flow from various areas of the network.
 Aims to protect the traffic on the entire subnet.
 If a signature is identified, the connection is terminated.
 Requires a training period in order to function well.
-	Wireless Intrusion Prevention System (WIPS) - Monitors the traffic flow from a wireless network.
+	- Wireless Intrusion Prevention System (WIPS) - Monitors the traffic flow from a wireless network.
 Aims to protect wireless traffic and stop possible attacks that could be launched from there.
 If a signature is identified, the connection is terminated.
+	- Host-Based Intrusion Prevention System (HIPS) - Protects the traffic flow from a single endpoint device.
+Aims to investigate the traffic on a particular device.
+If a signature is identified, the connection is terminated.
+Similar to HIDS but stops threats instead of alerting.

+<h3> Detection Prevention Techniques </h3>
+Three main detection techniques:
+- Signature-Based - Relies on rules that identify the specific patterns of the known malicious behavior.
+Also